xuwang/aws-terraform/README.md

 however running ec2 instances in the autoscaling group has to be recycled to pick up new LC.
 * Although etcd cluster is on an autoscaling group but it should be set with a fixed, odd number cluster_desired_capacity=min_size=max_size.
-* For a production system, the securitey groups defined in etcd, worker, and admiral module should be carefully reviewed and tightened.
+* For a production system, the security groups defined in etcd, worker, and admiral module should be carefully reviewed and tightened.